 - 6 Tablespoons butter

 - 3 Tablespoons brewed espresso

 Preheat oven to 350 degrees F. Prepare your Bundt pan: Spray the pan with baking spray and dust it with cocoa powder.

 Combine the dry ingredients of flour, baking soda, espresso powder, and salt in a bowl.
 Sift them together.
 Set aside.

 Melt the butter and chocolate with the brewed espresso in a small saucepan over medium heat.
 Gently whisk until melted and combined.
 Take off the heat and add the granulated sugar, continue to whisk until well mixed.

 In another bowl whisk the eggs and vanilla.
 Slowly pour in the chocolate mixture and whisk to combine.
 Add the flour mixture and stir with a spoon until blended.
 Add the chocolate chips.

 Pour the batter into your prepared pan and bake for 40-45 minutes.
-I let the cake cool completely (it will pull away from the sides of the pan), then I inverted it onto a plate.
+Let the cake cool completely (it will pull away from the sides of the pan), then invert it onto a plate.